erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

 ![Codebook 2](/images/data-engineering-101/codebook-2.png)

-Going back to the question in our title, hopefully you have a better sense of why the software developer you're working with keeps complaining about nitpicky little things like spaces and inconsistent capitalization.
-It's not that they're driven by overwhelming OCD, but that the tools that they *use* are.
+Going back to the question in our title, hopefully, you have a better sense of why the software developer you're working with keeps complaining about nitpicky little things like spaces and inconsistent capitalization.
+It's not that they're driven by overwhelming OCD, but that the tools that they use are.

-In many cases, there are programatic solutions to the problems I've described.
-In almost all of them though, some kinds of assumptions must be made that could potentially result in data loss - try ignoring capitalization in "ExpertsExchange" and see if the meaning changes.
+In many cases, there are programmatic solutions to the problems I've described.
+In almost all of them, though, some kinds of assumptions must be made that could potentially result in data loss (try ignoring capitalization in "ExpertsExchange" and see if the meaning changes).

-So, to keep everyone happy, a couple tips for cleanly formated data:
+So, to keep everyone happy, a couple of tips for cleanly formated data:

 + Use a plaintext format, like CSV, instead of the default XLSX output.
 + Use a consistent date format.
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is a fantastic one, but in most cases, consistency is the most important thing.
 + Make sure to trim leading and trailing spaces.
-They can be hard to spot in excel, but that's where a well made codebook can come in handy.
+They can be hard to spot in excel, but that's where a well-made codebook can come in handy.
 + Provide a codebook!
 They're super helpful for spotting your own errors, but are also useful for someone who doesn't know the data as well as you do to get themselves familiar with your dataset and know what to expect.

 Reference files and codebooks can be found [here](https://github.com/erikwiffin/data-engineering-101).